Celebrity Series of Boston: Leadership

 Leadership of the Celebrity Series has remained consistent over its lifetime.
 In 1958, Aaron Richmond hired Walter Pierce as a Programming Associate.
 Pierce later became Executive Director and guided the Series from an impresario-style presenter to a fully staffed, not-for-profit organization.
 In 1986, Mr. Pierce hired Martha H. Jones as the Series' Director of Marketing.
 Jones later became General Manager, and, in 1996, when Mr. Pierce retired his full-time post, Martha Jones was appointed Executive Director.
 Ms. Jones retired in 2011.
 She was succeeded by Gary Dunning.

 In 1971, the Celebrity Series merged with the Boston Opera Association.
 During this time, Walter Pierce worked closely with Harriet O’Brien, managing director of the Boston Opera Association, sponsors of the annual one-week Boston engagement of the Metropolitan Opera.
 Following Ms. O’Brien’s death, Mr. Pierce managed the Metropolitan Opera week in Boston until the company ceased touring.

 In 1998, a gala concert in honor of Walter Pierce was staged at Boston's Symphony Hall.
 It was announced during the festivities that seat P-1 in Symphony Hall had been endowed in Pierce's name and that the Celebrity Series had formed the Walter Pierce Annual Performance Fund.
 Among the performers were pianist Dubravka Tomsic, who played Liszt's Mephisto Waltz; flutist Jean-Pierre Rampal with pianist John Steel Ritter, who played Beethoven's Three National Airs with Variations, Opus 107; William Bolcom and Joan Morris, who performed Billy Desmond and Walter Dore's song, "When Are You Going to Lead Me to the Altar, Walter?"; the Juilliard String Quartet, a trio of pianist Emanuel Ax, violinist Isaac Stern, and cellist Yo-Yo Ma, and Nasha Thomas-Schmitt of the Alvin Ailey American Dance Theater, who danced Alvin Ailey's solo piece "Cry.".
 At the dinner following the performance, soprano Leontyne Price sang an impromptu version of "This Little Light of Mine" for Pierce.

 Programs

 Arts for All!

-The Celebrity Series operates one of the most extensive education and community service programs in New England.
-Launched in the mid-1980s, Arts for All! has grown from a small, school-based ticket giveaway program reaching 200 people a year to an innovative outreach program reaching thousands of individuals each year with a series of residency programs, master classes, workshops and interactive concerts for students, families, seniors, and special needs groups.
-The Celebrity Series works with hundreds of community-based organizations who each month receive mailings detailing upcoming Arts for All! activities and ticket programs in which they are able to participate.
-The programs major components are the Take Your Seat discount ticketing program, the Neighborhood Arts free community concerts and workshops, Artist Connections master classes, and Public Performance Projects.
+Launched in the mid-1980s, Arts for All! encompasses four distinct initiatives: Neighborhood Arts, Artist Connections, Take Your Seat, and Public Performance Projects.